jcjorel/clonesquad-ec2-pet-autoscaler/docs/SCALING.md

 CloneSquad monitors Spot instance interruption and rebalance recommandation EC2 events.
 * On 'rebalance recommendation' signal, signaled instances are considered as unhealthy and
 new instances are launched to replace them.
 Notice that even unhealthy, signaled Spot instances are NOT removed from any participating
 TargetGroups.
-As any unhealthy instances, they will be drained and stopped after 15 minutes by default.
+But, as any unhealthy instances, they will be drained and stopped after 15 minutes by default.
 * On 'interruption' signal, all signaled Spot instances are set immediatly to 'draining' state, drained from participating TargetGroups and replacement instances are started immediatly.